 This powerful GPS marine smartwatch has a heart rate monitor (it’s wrist-based, so you don’t need to use a chest strap).
 Aside from the boat features, this model also has functions for a wide array of sports (ie. running, hiking, biking, swimming, etc.)

 Garmin has dozens of models for different sports and fitness activities, but the reason why the Quantix model made our list is that it has a Garmin SailAssist™ Capabilities that allows the user to have a virtual starting line.
 There is also a tack assist and a race countdown timer.

 This one is excellent on water, but it’s equally efficient on dry land too.
 Its simple design is also excellent for daily wear.

-A Suunto model that is excellent for these apps is the Suunto Ambit, which relatively more affordable than the previously-discussed Garmin Quatix.
+A Suunto model that is excellent for these apps is the which relatively more affordable than the previously-discussed Garmin Quatix.

 The Ambit 3, an outdoor and adventure watch, has ABC features (altimeter, barometer, compass), GPS, route navigation, heart rate feature, and weather information.
 It is also known for its excellent battery life, with 200 hours and 1-minute accuracy.
 Design-wise, the all-black design is much more subdued than some of the bright, luxury sports watches on this list.

 The brand’s sailor-specific watch, the Suunto Elementum Ventus was one of our top picks in the past but this one is actually not being produced anymore, but you may still find second-hand models on the market today.
-Occasionally one will pop up on eBay (or search watchshop.com).
+Occasionally one will pop up on eBay ( if you’re in the UK/EU you could also search watchshop.com).